richmahn/en_tn/README.md

 After you have the file on your computer, you may open the respective TSV file with LibreOffice.
 Follow these notes on the Text Import Screen:

-* Set "Separated by" to "Tab"
+* Set “Separated by” to “Tab”
-* Set "Text Delimiter" to blank, you will need to highlight the character and use backspace or delete to remove it
+* Set “Text Delimiter” to blank, you will need to highlight the character and use backspace or delete to remove it

 It should look like this:

 ![](https://cdn.door43.org/assets/img/tn/LibreOfficeTextImport.png)

-When you are done editing, click Save and then select "Use Text CSV Format" on the pop up dialogue.
+When you are done editing, click Save and then select “Use Text CSV Format” on the pop up dialogue.
 Note that even though it says CSV, it will use tab characters as the field separators.

 **Note:** Other spreadsheet editors **should not** be used because they will add or remove quotation marks which will affect the notes negatively.